DebugPrivilege/Research/Defender for Endpoint/ETW Mapping/README.md

 # Summary

-This section provides a detailed mapping of all the ActionTypes from Microsoft Defender for Endpoint (MDE) to the corresponding ETW Providers.
+This section provides a detailed mapping of the majority of the ActionTypes from Microsoft Defender for Endpoint (MDE) to the corresponding ETW Providers.
 The goal of this document is to assist other EDR researchers and developers in understanding how MDE uses ETW Providers to collect data for threat hunting.

+**DISCLAIMER:** I might have missed specific ActionTypes, so this in no means a "full list"

 | ActionType | Description | ETW Provider | Event ID |
 |------------|-------------|--------------|----------|